Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/markdown/beta/api/item_get.md

 ### Example
 Here is an example of how to call this API.
 ##### Request
-Here is an example of the request
+Here is an example of the request.
 <!-- {
   "blockType": "request",
   "name": "get_item"